agarsev/gf-paleoquizz/REPORT.md

    (such as a noun with an adjective, for example _modern bony fishes_)
 3. The time when the event happened.

-The Abstract syntax also allows two shapes for the sentences as NOT explained above in the previous section.
+The Abstract syntax allows for two shapes of sentences.
+The two forms correspond to a single fact, but one uses the group as topic (and time as focus) and the other one switches the roles.
 It is a matter of argument whether the topic/focus division of natural language should belong to concrete or abstract syntax, but we choose the latter since for this coursework it makes it easier to generate the random sentences.
-It can also be argued that the distinction is actually semantic, though in our discussion of plain facts for the quiz it is not really relevant.
+It could also be argued that the distinction is actually semantic, but in our discussion of plain statements for the quiz, this is not really relevant, and in fact introduces a small second level of abstraction in the fact database.

 The actions and groups don't present further complexity, apart from some actions (events) being actually functions that can take other elements as arguments.
 To